 The Singapore banking industry has been dominated by the three main domestic banking groups – DBS Group, Oversea-Chinese Banking Corporation (OCBC), and United Overseas Bank (UOB), accounting for the majority of customer pool and up to 70% share of consumer loans and deposits.
 They face fierce competition from 11 qualified full banks that vie for a slice of the lucrative retail finance and wealth management market, albeit with restrictions on the number of locations that they can operate from.

 The largest bank in the country, DBS Bank through its high-street POSB franchise, has a dominant share of the domestic retail deposit market with an estimated market share of over 35% and leading position in wealth management after its acquisition of ANZ.
 It however continues to see its deposit market share eroded by its peers.
 UOB has the second largest domestic retail loan and deposit base after DBS.
 It has been able to grow and win market share in domestic deposit and retail loans, estimated at over 20% as it focuses on more targeted product and marketing programmes.
 The bank maintains its strong position in the highly competitive market claiming to bank more than 40% of Singaporeans.

-Although in terms of financial performance, OCBC has a slight edge with a higher retail revenue growth in 2019 as well as a compound annual growth rate from 2016 to 2019, UOB was able to increase its retail banking contribution to total bank’s income by 15% and decreased its cost-to-income ratio below 40% for its retail business, while other banks continue to grapple with the relative high cost of running their retail business with cost-to-income ratios of above 45%.
+Although in terms of financial performance, OCBC has a slight edge with a higher retail revenue growth in 2019 as well as a compound annual growth rate from 2016 to 2019, UOB was able to increase its retail banking contribution to total bank’s income by 15%.
+The bank was able to decrease its cost-to-income ratio below 40% for its retail business, while other banks continue to grapple with the relative high cost of running their retail business with cost-to-income ratios of above 45%.

 Since 2014, the traditional brick-and-mortar banks have been transforming their core business processes and actively migrating customers to their alternative channels.
 UOB was the first bank to allow customers to have cardless access to ATM and CDM machines back in 2011.
 Last year, OCBC added a QR code option for customers to perform their ATM transactions.
-DBS is the only bank that still does not offer a cardless ATM access option and a number of its product application processes remain manual.
+DBS is the only bank that still does not offer a cardless ATM access option and a number of its product application process remain manual.

 Despite their market dominance, the three domestic banks did not perform well in the net promoter based BankQuality survey and ranking that was introduced this year to incorporate the voice of customers into the award evaluation.
 The ranking was dominated by foreign banks, Citibank led with a score of 101.4 followed by Standard Chartered with 101 in the net promoter based BankQuality score.
 DBS was third with 99.78 and UOB was fourth with 99.42.
 UOB however was the only domestic bank that did well in the channel and product level NPS.